 1. Never underestimate the power of one person to make a difference.

-I ended up where I am in my career today because that one recruiter decided to take a chance on me, a liberal arts major with zero technical skills in banking but a lot of attitude.
+I ended up where I am in my career today because that one recruiter decided to take a chance on me, a liberal arts major with zero technical skills in banking but a lot of attitude and passion for learning.

-It goes without saying, lots of other people and experiences brought me to this point, but had it not been for that one recruiter who encouraged me, I might have let that initial rejection as a teller turn me off from banking.
+It deserves saying, lots of other people and experiences brought me to this point, but had it not been for that one recruiter who encouraged me, I might have let that initial rejection as a teller turn me off from banking.